Diphenhydramine and Melatonin: Can You Take Them Together?

 Which specific products are affected?

-Diphenhydramine appears in many over-the-counter products under different brand names:
+Diphenhydramine appears in many over-the-counter products under different names, which is the main reason people accidentally combine it with melatonin:

 • Benadryl Allergy and Benadryl Allergy Plus Congestion

-• Unisom SleepGels (note: Unisom SleepTabs contain doxylamine, a different but similar antihistamine)
+• Unisom SleepGels (note: Unisom SleepTabs contain doxylamine, a closely related antihistamine)

 • Store-brand 'PM' pain relievers and sleep aids